Cholet: History

 During the early years of the French revolutionary wars, the town found itself at the heart of the counter-revolutionary struggle in the Vendée, culminating in October 1793 with the Battle of Cholet which was won by the republicans and followed by a period of brutal government repression.
 Cholet suffered terrible destruction during the Vendée wars.
 The town was destroyed by 60 to 70% and lost 5,000 inhabitants, killed or missing, on a population of 8,400 to 8,500 before the conflict.
 On the edge of the inter-district road, near the aerodrome, a new monument commemorates this event in 1993 among six other crosses erected previously for the jubilee of 1850, four of which are still present on the public road.

 One of Cholet's textile specialties is its famous red handkerchief, which has earned it the title of Handkerchief Capital.
-The history of this handkerchief goes back to the wars of Vendée: indeed, on October 17, 1793, the great battle of Cholet opposed, on one side, the Vendeans, with d'Elbée, Bonchamps, La Rochejaquelein and Stofflet.
+The history of this handkerchief goes back to the wars of Vendée: indeed, on 17 October 1793 the great battle of Cholet opposed, on one side, the Vendeans, with d'Elbée, Bonchamps, La Rochejaquelein and Stofflet.
 On the other hand stand the Republicans led by Beaupuy, Travot, Marceau, Kléber and the Mayençais.
 Henri de la Rochejaquelein wears on his hat, on his chest and at his side, three white handkerchiefs of Cholet, in order to better make himself recognized by his men, handkerchiefs which designate him just as surely with the republican balls.
 Having used one of these white handkerchiefs to bandage a wound, it turns red with its blood.
 Since then, the traditional handkerchief of Cholet created by a local industrialist, Léon Maret, is red with white stripes.
 He is the ambassador of Cholet.

-According to the Jan.
-10th 1885 edition of Corbett's Herald, a temporary theatre had collapsed on an audience of 1000, causing 150 fatalities.
+According to the 10 January 1885 edition of Corbett's Herald, a temporary theatre had collapsed on an audience of 1,000, causing 150 fatalities.
+A new Hôtel de Ville (town hall) was opened in 1976.